tjhillard/steller-css/README.md

 }
 ```

-If you need to support IE and thus can't use CSS variables, you can just reference the Steller theme variables directly or use one of the helper sass functions Steller provides.
+Optionally, you can just reference the Steller theme variables directly or use one of the helper sass functions Steller provides.

 ```scss
 .foo {